Urs-Bruelhart/zfs-management-with-ansible/README.md

 The playbook in this repository will walk you through managing ZFS on `localhost`.

 ## Preparation
 You may wish to run this on a disposable ZFS file system.
 ZFS supports using a file as a ZFS file system.
 The documentation suggests using `mkfile` but this is not available by default on Ubuntu these days.
 We have `dd` to the rescue!
+The provided `hosts` file is to support using Ansible on localhost.

 ### Set up a disposable ZFS file system
 ```